:: Jan Scholten, Cork, Ireland, 21st – 22nd April 2018 ::

-Following the huge success of our Dublin seminars, we are proud to announce the return of Jan Scholten in spring 2018 with further homeopathic developments.
+Following the huge success of our Dublin seminars, we are proud to announce the return of Jan Scholten to Ireland in spring 2018 with further homeopathic developments.

 On a regular basis Remedies organises seminars, which are facilitated by > Jan Scholten.
 Jan Scholten has been promoting homeopathy for over 25 years and his extensive scientific research has added many remedies to the homeopathic materia medica.